Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Experiments

 \subsubsection{Ablation Study}

-To evaluate the impact of CAP on the performance of motion policies, we compare the performance of motion policies trained adversarially by PAP and CAP under different attack threshold conditions.
-In the simulation, we defined the perturbation level as $L_{p}\in\{1,2,3,4\}$, where the attack threshold is scaled by $L_{p}$.
-In each $L_{p}$ environment, perceptive locomotion policies are trained adversarially using PAP and CAP, denoted as PL-PAP-$L_{p}$ and PL-CAP-$L_{p}$, respectively, and the normalized rewards after sufficient training are recorded, as shown in Fig.~\ref{fig4-1}.
-Compared with the domain randomization method, the adversarial training method can effectively improve the robustness of the motion policy.
-In addition, as the perturbation level $L_{p}$ increases, normalized rewards of PL-CAP-$L_{p}$ decrease less than that of PL-PAP-$L_{p}$.
-This is because CAP only imposes attacks on the vulnerable states of the motion policy, avoiding the excessive conservatism of the motion policy caused by many invalid attacks in stable states.
-To further verify this conclusion, we compare the performance of adversarially trained motion policies under different perturbation levels $L_{P}$ in unperturbed environments, as shown in Fig.~\ref{fig4-2}.
-The performance of PL-CAP-$L_{p}$ degrades more slowly, while the performance degradation of PL-PAP-$L_{p}$ exceeds that of PL-DR. The experimental results show that PAP has stronger attack capabilities, but the full-time attack causes a significant state distribution shift in the state of the motion policy, resulting in a significant decrease in the performance of the motion policy in low-perturbation environments.
-In contrast, CAP only attacks the vulnerable states of the motion policy, featuring certain high efficiency and stealthiness, and effectively balances the motion performance of the motion policy and the robustness against perturbations.
+To evaluate the impact of SAP on the performance of motion policies, we compare the performance of motion policies adversarially trained by PAP and SAP under different perturbation levels $L_{p}\in\{1,2,3,4\}$.
+For each level, we train PL-PAP-$L_{p}$ and PL-SAP-$L_{p}$ policies and record their normalized rewards, as shown in Fig.~\ref{fig4-1}.
+The results demonstrate that adversarial training outperforms DR in robustness.
+As the perturbation level $L_{p}$ increases, normalized rewards of PL-SAP-$L_{p}$ decrease less than those of PL-PAP-$L_{p}$, indicating that SAP's selective attacks on vulnerable states prevent the excessive conservatism from invalid stable-state attacks.
+In addition, we compare the performance of adversarially trained motion policies under different perturbation levels $L_{P}$, as shown in Fig.~\ref{fig4-2}.
+PL-SAP-$L_{p}$ exhibits slower performance degradation compared to PL-PAP-$L_{p}$, while the degradation of PL-PAP-$L_{p}$ exceeds that of PL-DR. The results indicate that while PAP exhibits stronger attack capabilities, its full-time attack induces a significant shift in the state distribution of the motion policy, leading to a marked decline in the policy's performance in low-perturbation environments.
+In contrast, SAP only attacks the vulnerable states of the motion policy, featuring certain high efficiency and stealthiness, and effectively balances the motion policy's performance and robustness.